apache/shenyu-website/versioned_docs/version-2.3.0-Legacy/users-guide/use-data-sync.md

     soul :
       sync:
           websocket :
+            # urls: address of soul-admin，multi-address will be splitted with (,).
             urls: ws://localhost:9095/websocket
-    #urls: address of soul-admin，multi-address will be splitted with (,).
+            allowOrigin: ws://localhost:9195
     ```

   * soul-admin config, enable this parameter `--soul.sync.websocket=''` in soul admin, then restart service.